eddes/buildingphysics/Readme.md

 PIPENV_SKIP_LOCK=true pipenv install
 ```

-## Starting a notebook
+## Starting a notebook locally

-Examples are provided as python scripts and interactive Notebooks.
+The Notebooks can be run on your local machine using a Jupyter instance.
 To start a notebook server :

 ``` shell script
 pipenv shell